danfortunato/surface-diffusion/README.md

-# Spectral methods for bulk-surface diffusion
+# Spectral methods for reaction-diffusion on axisymmetric surfaces

 Requirements:
 * [Chebfun](http://www.chebfun.org/) for conveniently computing with smooth functions in MATLAB.